 For more detailed information please review ENPQ's web site.

-As all policing services to the Northwest Territories are provided by the RCMP there is no recruit training offered in the region.
-All recruit training is provided through the RCMP's Depot Division, as noted above under RCMP - Cadet Training Program (CTP).
+As all policing services in Canada's northern Territories are provided by the RCMP there is no recruit training offered in any of the Territories.
+All recruit training is provided through the RCMP's Depot Division, as noted above under RCMP Cadet Training Program (CTP).